Sussex Tech staff member tests positive for COVID-19, campus to close for deep cleaning - Delaware State News

 The case comes on top of two other positive tests that were announced Tuesday, concerning a staff member and a student.

-The staff member and student followed proper social distancing and mask-wearing protocols when on campus, Mr. Shortridge said.
+That staff member and student also followed proper social distancing and mask-wearing protocols when on campus, Mr. Shortridge said.